Lundy's Restaurant: Decline and first closure

+Abandonment

-Following disputes among the last surviving Lundy siblings, Lundy's closed in October 1979, with a sign stating that Lundy's was "Closed for Renovations".
-The Lundy's Restaurant building was sold to investment company Litas Group in 1981 for $11 million.
+The Lundy's Restaurant building was sold to investment company Litas Group in 1981 for about $11 million.
 The new owners wished to build a high-rise residential development with condominiums, a nightclub, a hotel, and specialty shops on the nearly 14 acre site.
-The building soon became dilapidated and filled with graffiti, and in turn, other stores in Sheepshead Bay closed due to a general decline in visitors.
+The building soon became dilapidated and filled with graffiti, and other stores in Sheepshead Bay had closed in turn due to a general decline in visitors.
+The New York Times wrote that, even though local officials did not consider the neighborhood to be blighted, "the deteriorating wooden docks and the vacancy of Lundy's Restaurant on Emmons Avenue, a local landmark, have kept the area from attracting the number of visitors it once did".
+The city government had proposed converting the site to a museum, stores, and 63 condominiums in 1987 but was unsuccessful.

-The Sheepshead Bay Beautification Group's co-director Peter Romeo, who thought that Lundy's affected economic development along Sheepshead Bay, started lobbying for Lundy's to be restored.
-Romeo covered the graffiti on the exterior with murals and looked for developers to purchase, maintain, and restore the building.
-Further efforts resulted in the New York City Landmarks Preservation Commission designating the building an official city landmark in March 1992.
-This action was supported by the Seaside Restaurant Development Corporation, which owned the building and supported the landmark designation.
-The owners started looking for $10 million in financing.
+As early as 1986, there had been proposals to preserve the building's exterior as a city landmark, protecting it from demolition.
+The Sheepshead Bay Beautification Group's co-director Peter Romeo, who thought that Lundy' s abandonment affected economic development along Sheepshead Bay, started lobbying for Lundy's to be restored.
+Romeo began looking for developers to purchase, maintain, and restore the building.
+The New York City Landmarks Preservation Commission designated the building an official city landmark on March 3, 1992.
+The Seaside Restaurant Development Corporation, which owned the building, supported landmark designation.
+Immediately after the landmark designation, the owner started looking for $10 million to restore the building.
 At that point, the restaurant's reopening had been proposed unsuccessfully at least 12 times.
+With permission from the restaurant's owner, Romeo covered the graffiti on the facade with more than three dozen murals in 1993.
+The New York City Council approved the landmark designation that June.